duncan/dev/public/health/covid-19/the-rickety-truck.md

 title: In a truck going down a mountainside
 date: 2021-01-23T11:00
 emoji: 🦠
+description: A metaphor to describe the current state of what might happen this spring and summer in Germany.
 ---

 [German Virologist Christian Drosten is quite apprehensive][link] about what might happen this spring and summer.
 The metaphor he uses is that we’re in a rickety truck driving down a steep mountain: